logo

 Had he not logged off earlier in the meeting, councillor Laurie Rodger, who was Zooming in from overseas, would have represented the tie-breaking vote.

-Other than those unorthodoxies, which took place near the end of the meetings and which in the end amounted to very little, the only material departure from the 52 page budget document was regarding visitor paid parking; if the amendment is passed on December 19, the Municipality of Jasper will increase its paid parking revenue by $450,000 million in 2026 ($1.8 M total).
+Other than those unorthodoxies, which took place near the end of the meetings and which in the end amounted to very little, the only material departure from the 52 page budget document was regarding visitor paid parking; if the amendment is passed on December 19, the Municipality of Jasper will increase its paid parking revenue by $450,000 in 2026 ($1.8 M total).

 Apart from that increase, and a $10K increase in the Operations Department’s budget to fund cenotaph improvements in partnership with the Jasper Legion, by and large, council accepted the budget exactly as it was presented to them, without recommending any amendments and in general accepting CAO Given’s rationale that the budget represents a continuity of the previous council’s strategic priorities.
 Given reminded the attending public that the budget is very much guided by Jasper’s ongoing wildfire recovery goals.